Analytical Approximation of the Neutrino Oscillation Matter Effects at large $\theta_{13}$: Demonstration of the Accuracy of the Approximation

 The comparison at a shorter baseline length of $L=810\,\mathrm{km}$, which is the distance from Fermilab to NO$\nu$A, is shown in Fig.~\ref{fig:810km}.
-There, all three approximations work well, with our approximation being the most accurate.
+There, all five approximations work well, with our approximation being the most accurate.

 The situation changes at the longer baseline length of $L=8770\,\mathrm{km}$, which is the distance from CERN to Kamioka \cite{Agarwalla:2012zu}, as can be seen in Fig.~\ref{fig:8770km}.
-There, the Cervera et al. formula greatly overestimates $P(\nu_\mu\rightarrow\nu_e)$, while the Asano-Minakata formula leads to negative probability for $E\sim 4\,\mathrm{GeV}$.
-In comparison, our approximation remains accurate.
+There, the Cervera et al. and the Akhmedov et al. formulae greatly overestimate $P(\nu_\mu\rightarrow\nu_e)$, while the Asano-Minakata formula leads to negative probability for $E\sim 4\,\mathrm{GeV}$.
+The Freund formula is accurate up until $E\sim 7\,\mathrm{GeV}$ where a kink occurs at $a=|\delta m_{13}^2|\cos 2\theta_{13}$.
+In comparison, our approximation remains accurate for all energies.

 The accuracy of our approximation for both the neutrino and anti-neutrino cases, and both mass hierarchies, for different values of the CP violating phase $\delta$, is demonstrated in Figs.~\ref{fig:CP-check-1300} and \ref{fig:CP-check-2300} for the two baselines $L=1300\,\mathrm{km}$ and $L=2300\,\mathrm{km}$, respectively.
 These distances correspond to those between Fermilab and Homestake (1300 km), and CERN and Pyh\"asalmi (2300 km) \cite{Stahl:2012exa}.
 As is evident, our approximation maintains its accuracy for all energy ranges and mass densities.